boobo94/boobo94.github.io/_posts/2018-06-10-chatbots-a-different-approach-for-messaging.md

 ---
-layout: default
+layout: post
-title: Chatbots a different approach for messaging
+title: "Chatbots a different approach for messaging"
-summary: Chatbots a different approach for messaging
+summary: "Chatbots a different approach for messaging"”
 date: 2018-06-10 00:00:00
 categories: research
 redirect_from: /research/2018/06/10/chatbots-a-different-approach-for-messaging/